National primary road: Upgrades to motorway status and high-quality dual carriageways

 In addition to the major interurbans, the N11, N17, N18, N20, N21, and N25 – all of which form links between regional cities or other strategic links – also have major sections of good standard dual carriageway (in the N18's case, the entire route is made up of dual carriageway and motorway since 2017), with some sections of motorway also in place.
 Current plans are to substantially replace the existing N20 with a motorway (the M20).

 Based on the combined lengths of existing roads, current construction and proposed future construction, it is probable that over 50% of the national primary road network will be either motorway, high-quality dual carriageway or 2+2 dual-carriageway by 2030.
 Approximately 38.5% (1,105 km) of the network may be motorways.

-List of National Primary Roads
+List of national primary roads

 This list of national primary roads, and their descriptions, is based on the Roads Act 1993 (Classification of National Roads) Order 2015.
 The road lengths are from National Route Lengths as of 31/12/2015 published by TII and are accurate to the end of 2015.
 Most lengths have been rounded slightly.